BhaskarCoursera/DataProduct/index.Rmd

 ## User Instructions for the Prediction Application

-### Step 1 - Enter the Age of the person
+### Step 1 - Go to this URL - http://bhaskarb.shinyapps.io/DataProducts
 ####

-### Step 2 - Enter the Body Mass Index of the person
+### Step 2 - Enter the Age of the person in the left side panel
 ####

+### Step 3 - Enter the Body Mass Index of the person in the left side panel
+####

-### Step 3 - Press Submit button to get results in % likelihood of having Coronary Heart Disease
+### Step 4 - Press Submit button to get results in % likelihood of having Coronary Heart Disease
 ####

 ---